ariveram128/NFC-Rental-System/README.md

 - Test with PC or other DK board

 ### 5. Testing and Integration
-- Test NFC reading independently
+- Test NFC reading independently ✅
 - Test BLE communication separately
 - Integrate both components
 - System-level testing with real NFC tags

-### 6. Documentation
-- Write clear API documentation
-- Create user guide
-- Document hardware setup
-- Add troubleshooting section

 ## Getting Started

+### Hardware Setup
+- nRF52840 DK board
+- NFC antenna connected to NFC1/NFC2 pins
+- USB cable for power and debugging

+### Software Requirements
-1. Make sure you have nRF Connect SDK v2.5.1 installed
+- nRF Connect SDK v2.5.1
+- nRF Connect for Desktop (Programmer app for flashing)
+- Terminal application to view logs

+### Building and Flashing
+1. Open the project in nRF Connect for VS Code
+2. Select the `main_application` directory
+3. Click "Build Configuration"
+4. Select the nrf52840dk_nrf52840 board
+5. Build the application
+6. Flash to your device

+### Testing
-2. Connect your nRF52840 DK boards
+1. Connect the board to your computer
-3. Start implementing components in their respective files
-4. Test each component independently before integration
+2. Open a terminal to view the logs (115200 baud)
+3. Bring an NFC-enabled device or tag near the antenna
+4. Verify the "NFC field detected" message appears

-## Team Tasks
+## Technical Details

-Each team member can focus on:
-- Marvin: NFC implementation
+### NFC Implementation
+- Uses Type 2 Tag (T2T) functionality via nrfxlib
+- Configured using the internal NFCT peripheral
+- Event-driven architecture with callbacks
+- Currently simulates tag data reading

+### Known Limitations
+- Currently only detects NFC fields but doesn't read actual tag data
+- NDEF message parsing is implemented but not used with real data yet
-- Raul: BLE communication
+- No integration with BLE communication

+### Future Improvements
+- Complete the tag data reading implementation
-- Salina: Rental logic
+- Connect NFC data flow to rental logic
-- Sami: Gateway and integration

-Remember to create feature branches for each task and merge via pull requests!
+- Implement BLE communication for reporting rentals